colinmichaellynch/Optimal-Threshold-Distributions/README.md

 * Engineers can use normal distributions to solve task allocation problems for task allocation problems.
   - The normal distribution is much easier to optimize than a genetic algorithm, taking 6 times less computational time.
   - Normal distributions also perform nearly as well as the GA distribution.

+## Acknowledgements

+I would like to thank my collaborator Dr. Ted Pavlic for his advice and mathematical insights.